lzx-dev/API-evaluation/lens.md

 # Python Library Evaluation: Credo Lens
+An open source Responsible AI Assessment Framework for Data Scientists to rapidly assess models and generate results for governance review within the Credo AI app.

 ## 1.Version 1.1.0
 The newest version was released on Oct 28, 2022, supports python version 3.8+.   <br>